How to Build a RESTful API with Node.js, Express, and MongoDB

 For updating role and user, we used the method PUT for the former and PATCH for the latter.
 For a role, we update all the properties of the model, while on the user, we only update some properties of the model.

-You can find the final code here.
-I also included the Postman collection with all the endpoints we have created throughout this tutorial ?.
+I also included the Postman collection with all the endpoints we created in this tutorial.

 Follow me on Twitter or subscribe to my newsletter to avoid missing the upcoming posts and the tips and tricks I occasionally share.